EOSIO/eos/docs/00_install/00_install-prebuilt-binaries.md

 ## Prebuilt Binaries

-EOSIO prebuilt software packages are available for the operating systems below.
+Prebuilt EOSIO software packages are available for the operating systems below.
 Find and follow the instructions for your OS:

 ### Mac OS X: